Skip to content

 Deborah: The government has many initiatives around skills at the moment.
 What do you think the strategic underpinning of these policies are and what does that say about where they’re taking the economy and the Plan for Jobs?

 Tony: To the government’s credit they have introduced an enormous range of measures in their Plan for Jobs to support employment and skills.
-The government moved far quicker last summer than we did during the 2008-09 recession and they invested a lot more than we did back then as well.
+The government moved far quicker last summer than we did during the 2008-09 recession.
+They have invested a lot more than we did back then as well.

-Within three months of the crisis, we’d had a pretty comprehensive Plan for Jobs and significant investment, and we will see the benefits of that with more work coaches in Jobcentre Plus, and through the Restart programme and Kickstart jobs.
+Within three months of the crisis, we’d had a pretty comprehensive Plan for Jobs and significant investment.
+We will see the benefits of that with more work coaches in Jobcentre Plus, and through the Restart programme and Kickstart jobs.
 In time, I think we’ll see improved access to apprenticeships and traineeships for younger people too.

 On the broader labour market planning, there is a risk that we end up with a lot of provision and delivery but strategic confusion about who’s looking after the individual, who’s working with that employer, who’s supporting local growth in that area or industry.
-So we’ve advocated for a better joined-up approach at the local level, and by that I mean local economic areas (cities and regions).
+So we’ve advocated for a better joined-up approach at the local level.
+By that, I mean support for local economic areas (cities and regions) to tackle the employability crisis.

 Deborah: Is it an issue of how well we tie labour market demand into skills training, that is, use good data?